dorotawejdman/BurgerBar-Website/README.md

 # BurgerBar-Website
-Project of Burger Bar website is based on **html, css and bootstrap**.
+Project of Burger Bar website is based on **HTML, CSS and Bootstrap**.

 I work on it to get expirience and more practise in frontend development.